Introduction

 • Structural poverty: Food systems contribute to structural poverty due to high food prices and poor earnings.

 Cutting on these costs could benefit societies with an economic gain estimated to be 10 USD per year.
-Figure 1 offers an of the drivers that could contribute to this economic gain by 2050.
+Figure 1 offers an overview of the drivers that could contribute to this economic gain by 2050.

 Figure 1: Reduction in hidden costs compared to current trends, 2020 to 2050.
 Source: FSEC